 Patrick Marco, music at the heart

 The choir has always been associated with collective life.
 More than any other musical form, it was an essential moment of sharing between human beings.
-The gift of self, the brotherhood exchanged and the altruism are an integral part of the personality of Patrick Marco, smuggler between the generations.
-Destiny knocked on the door very early on of this musician who was predisposed to choral activity.
+The gift of self, the brotherhood exchanged and the altruism are an integral part of the personality of Patrick Marco, bridge between generations.
+Destiny very early knocked at the door of this musician who was predisposed to choral activity.
 At the age of ten, impressed by his gifts, Michel Piquemal, one of the masters in the field, already detected in him a passion that never left him.
 The life of Patrick Marco has indeed been punctuated by the voice or rather by the voices, but what he loves above all else is the communion of beings united in the same fervor.
 His first experience of choral conducting quickly led him to occupy positions of responsibility which he always assumed with the same enthusiasm and the same enchantment.
-Director of the Puteaux Conservatory in the Hauts-de-Seine, he was appointed musical director of the choirs of the Orchester Colonne and de la Maîtrise de Paris in 1980: a mixed group of one hundred and ten students attached to the Conservatoire National de Région de Paris and divided into three choirs recruited from the CM1 class until the baccalaureate.
+Director of the Puteaux Conservatory in the Hauts-de-Seine, he was appointed musical director of the choirs of the Orchestre Colonne and of the Maîtrise de Paris in 1980: a mixed group of one hundred and ten students attached to the Conservatoire National de Région de Paris and divided into three choirs recruited from the CM1 class until the baccalaureate.
 “We have no baccalaureate failure among our children,” he said with justified pride.
 Endowed with a quicksilver temperament and boundless generosity, this born educator galvanizes a young guard of girls (majority) and boys (fewer in number because of the moulting of the voice).
 Since 1998, he has been invited to Auvers-sur-Oise by Pascal Escande with a consistency that cannot be denied.
 This shared loyalty is also shared by a conquered public.
-Associated as choir director with the musical direction of the Lamoureux Orchestra he obtains, maturity helping, a real recognition by his peers who hold him for one of the most eminent directors of Masters in Europe.
+Associated as choir director with the musical direction of the Lamoureux Orchestra he obtains, maturity helping, a real recognition by his peers who consider him as one of the most eminent directors of Masters in Europe.
 Willingly atypical, more concerned with transmission than with assertiveness, he launches headlong into this universe where didactic experience prevails over media unrest.
 In 1999 Patrick Marco won the Liliane Bettencourt Choral Song Prize awarded by the Academy of Fine Arts and the following year went on a major tour of the United States, where he gave several concerts at American universities.
-His eclectic journey leads him from the operetta (Le Chanteur de Mexico) to the opera (Pelléas et Mélisande with Georges Prêtre) or to the edition of “Chansons de France” at Gallimard Jeunesse which obtains, with the Maîtrise de Paris, the Favorite of the Charles-Cros Academy.
-Without forgetting the double CD “live” published by DiscAuverS, composed of the most beautiful musical moments sung at the Festival of Auvers-sur-Oise.
-For its thirty-fifth edition, the concert he gave on June 12, 2015 at the Festival d’Auvers-sur-Oise, was unforgettable!
+His eclectic journey leads him from the operetta (Le Chanteur de Mexico) to the opera (Pelleas and Mélisande with Georges Prêtre) or to the edition of “Chansons de France” at Gallimard Jeunesse which obtains, with the Maîtrise de Paris, the Coup de Coeur of the Charles-Cros Academy.
+Without forgetting the double “live” CD published by DiscAuverS, composed of the most beautiful musical moments sung at the Auvers-sur-Oise Festival.
+For its thirty-fifth edition, the concert he gave on June 12th, 2015 at the Auvers-sur-Oise Festival, was unforgettable!
 With charisma and passion, he led his choral forces to the pinnacle of intensity in the most beautiful pages that made the unique history of this Masters who also blew his 35 candles in 2015!
 Michel Le Naour